-Get unlimited access to our movies, a new curriculum & lesson plans, exclusive content and more with our brand new platform designed for schools.
+Get unlimited access to our movies, our full curriculum & lesson plans, exclusive content and more with our membership platform designed for schools.

 When we released the first Screenagers movie, I couldn’t have imagined the impact it would make.
 Our movies have been seen by over 5 million people in more than 10,000 communities around the world.

 To this day, our website — filled with the resources, blogs and podcasts we've built and updated over the course of 6 years — continues to receive millions of visitors annually.